-The Practice Pulse Decemer 2018
+The Practice Pulse December 2018

 Transcatheter mitral valve replacement, a percutaneous option for mitral valve disease

-North Florida Regional Medical Center in conjuction with The Cardiac and Vascular Institute and The Florida Heart and Lung Institute is proud to announce the acceptance and enrollment for the Apollo Clinical Trial for Transcatheter Mitral Valve Replacement with the Medtronic Intrepid TMVR System in patients with severe symptomatic mitral regurgitation.
+North Florida Regional Medical Center in conjunction with The Cardiac and Vascular Institute and The Florida Heart and Lung Institute is proud to announce the acceptance and enrollment for the Apollo Clinical Trial for Transcatheter Mitral Valve Replacement with the Medtronic Intrepid TMVR System in patients with severe symptomatic mitral regurgitation.
 We are one of two sites in the state of Florida that have been chosen for enrollment.

 Truly a transformative and revolutionary technology, transcatheter valve therapies (TVT) have provided unprecedented benefit to a group of patients with valvular heart disease (VHD) not amenable to or at high risk for surgical treatment, extending and improving their daily lives.
 Percutaneous therapies for the management of aortic valve disease have been in practice now for over a decade.
 Now there is a new frontier for the structural heart team in the approach to treating mitral valve disease.

 One could speculate as to why the percutaneous mitral valve technologies have been developmentally behind the aortic field but it is likely related to the technical, anatomic, and clinical limitations associated with the mitral valve.
 Nevertheless, the approach in the management of these intermediate to high risk mitral valve surgical candidates has changed.

 Medtronic Intrepid™ transcatheter heart valve has a self-expandable nitinol outer stent, which provides fixation and sealing, and a circular inner stent, which a tri-leaflet bovine pericardium valve with an effective orifice area.
 The valve is implanted via transapical access and a transseptal delivery approach is being developed.